-The article covers many strategies for reducing tax liabilities on selling gold in Brisbane, primarily focusing on capital gains tax, goods and services tax, and other key tax considerations.
+The article covers many strategies to minimize tax liabilities on selling gold in Brisbane, primarily focusing on capital gains tax, goods and services tax, and other key tax considerations.
 Whether one’s gold is sold as a private individual or part of a business venture, such strategies help an individual navigate tax law without losses.

 CGT is a tax on the capital gain when you sell an asset.
 For gold, CGT will apply if you sell gold bullion, coins or other investment-grade gold for more than you paid initially.
 When you sell the same gold at a lesser price than you paid initially, there would be no capital gain and CGT will not apply.

-When calculating CGT, ATO looks at the buying price the selling price and other expenses such as brokerage.
-The charge is based on the difference between the purchase and selling price.
-The amount to pay depends on your income and the period you had the gold.
+When calculating CGT, the ATO looks at the buying price, the selling price, and other expenses such as brokerage.
+The charge is based on the difference between the purchase and selling prices.
+The amount you pay depends on your income and the period you had the gold.

-Another personal use exemption is provided by the ATO for some items, namely gold.
+The ATO also provides a personal use exemption for some items, namely gold.
 If the gold is being sold as a personal-use asset, say as jewellery, and the total sale price is less than $10,000, then you will not pay CGT.

 To qualify for this exemption, the gold should not have been purchased as an investment but for personal use.
 Selling your gold necklace, which you bought for personal enjoyment would typically qualify for the exemption.
 However, selling gold bullion or coins which have been bought as an investment would not.